 If you like compliments on your rig (and who doesn’t) the motorhome is the hands-down winner.
 I’ve had guys in a pickup truck pull up beside me in traffic and give me a thumbs up (never had that happen with the 5ver!).
 It isn’t unusual for people in campgrounds to complement us on our rig.
 Honestly, the first thing that got our attention about this motorhome was how good it looks.
 Apparently, a lot of people agree.
 This kind of stuff is no big deal to us, but it has happened often enough to convince us that it is more than a coincidence.

-As you can see, at this point it’s a mixed bag.
-It would be untrue for us to say we haven’t missed our 5th wheel.
-Of course, after living in it for six years we knew all of its quirks – we are still learning the motorhome.
-At this time the thing we like best about the motorhome is the small car we tow – making it a pleasure to go sightseeing or just to run to the store.
+As you can see, there are pluses and minuses to both.
+At times we have missed our 5th wheel.
+I think the thing we like best about the motorhome is the small car we tow – making it a pleasure to go sightseeing or just to run to the store.
 The thing we like least is how much more difficult it is to get work done on the chassis side of it.
 It is a much more difficult thing to find a shop to work on it and then to take it there as opposed to taking the pickup into the Ford dealer.

 Note: this article is a work in progress.
 I’ll likely be back to add/edit items as things become apparent to me.